-Christina grew up on Long Island with a single mother and one brother.
+I grew up on Long Island with a single mother and one brother.
 Growing up multi-ethnic (my mom was born in Trinidad but ethnically Indian; my father's side is Italian with a touch of Austrian -- bet you didn't guess that when you looked at me), I had the privilege of never fitting in, which meant always feeling a bit out of place while never being able to be put in anyone else's box.
 Often an outside observer of people and their stories, I fell in love with movies very early on as a child.
-She can't quite pinpoint a moment in her childhood when she decided she wanted to be a filmmaker; it is simply a desire that has always been there.
-She began writing stories at age five and attributes her interest in visual storytelling in large part to watching movies of very wide variety with her mother at a young age.
-Watching "The Twilight Zone" marathon every fourth of July was a family tradition and she credits that as a huge reason for her interest in screenwriting.
-She wrote her first screenplay, or what she thought was a screenplay, at age nine.
-She knew her love for movies was something bigger than just an interest when a video camera was first placed in her hands at the age of 13.
-It was from that point forward that her passion in life was clearly defined.
-In high school, she attempted to make two "feature films" with a cast of her friends and a crew of one, but those never quite panned out.
-After high school, she took a year off and honed in on her writing.
-She won a couple of online video contests and put the money towards funding her first big project.
-She enrolled in Hunter College in 2008 and made her first independent short, "Do Over," a psychological thriller, the summer after her freshman year.
-She graduated with honors with a BA in Film Production & Studies in 2012.
+I can't quite pinpoint a moment in my childhood when I decided I wanted to be a filmmaker; it is simply a desire that has always been there.
+But I began writing stories at age five and attribute my interest in visual storytelling in large part to watching movies of very wide variety with my mom at a young age.
+Watching "The Twilight Zone" marathon every fourth of July was a family tradition and I credit that as a huge reason for my interest in screenwriting.
+I wrote my first screenplay, or what I thought was a screenplay, at age nine.
+I knew my love for movies was something bigger than just an interest when a video camera was first placed in my hands at the age of 13.
+It was from that point forward that my passion in life was clearly defined.
+In high school, I attempted to make two "feature films" with a cast of friends and a crew of one, but those never quite panned out.
+After high school, I took a year off and honed in on my writing.
+I won a couple of online video contests and put the money towards funding my first big project.
+I enrolled in Hunter College in 2008 and made my first independent short, "Do Over," a psychological thriller, the summer after freshman year.
+I graduated with honors with a BA in Film Production & Studies in 2012.

 Filmmaking & Community Leadership

-She is now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
-She shot first feature film, SUMMIT, a Horror-Drama, in 2013 and it premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
-She also won Best Director for the film at the 2015 Rhode Island International Film Festival (Vortex Genre Fest), and it also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival and 2016 Macabre Faire Film Festival.
-It is available on Amazon Prime, Vimeo on Demand, and VHX..
-Shortly after wrapping production on SUMMIT, she directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
+I am now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
+I shot first feature film, SUMMIT, a Horror-Drama, in 2013 and it premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
+I also won Best Director for the film at the 2015 Rhode Island International Film Festival (Vortex Genre Fest), and it also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival and 2016 Macabre Faire Film Festival.
+It is available on Amazon Prime, Vimeo on Demand, and VHX.
+Shortly after wrapping production on SUMMIT, I directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
 It has over a quarter million hits online and has screened across the country as part of an LGBT Web Series Panel tour, most notably at Outfest.
-It is now available on Amazon Prime, Revry, Vimeo and Youtube.
+It is now available on Vimeo, Youtube and Section ii.

-She also turned her desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
-Each month consistently has over 50 people in attendance.
+I also turned my desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
+Each month screens 4 shorts and consistently has over 45 people in attendance.
 It is currently in its 5th year and has gained name recognition of its own.

-Christina's work often has a focus on character exploration.
-She has an affinity for ensemble pieces and quick-witted dialogue.
-Her other credits as Writer, Director include half a dozen independently produced (read no-budget and community supported) narrative shorts that have made official selection at film festivals across the country.
-She is currently on the festival circuit with one short, pre-production for another and recently wrapped Post-Production for her second feature, a dramedy titled About A Donkey, written by and to be co-produced with her 'Kelsey' collaborator Kelsey Rauber.
-Silent Night, her feature screenplay that she hopes to be her third feature also made the Quarter Finals of the 2016 Slamdance Screenplay Competition.
+My work often has a focus on character exploration.
+I have an affinity for ensemble pieces and quick-witted dialogue.
+My other credits as Writer, Director include a dozen independently produced (read no-budget and community supported) narrative shorts that have made official selection at film festivals across the country.
+I am currently on the festival circuit with one short, pre-production for another and recently wrapped Post-Production for my second feature, a dramedy titled About A Donkey, written by and co-produced with 'Kelsey' collaborator Kelsey Rauber.
+Silent Night, my feature screenplay that I hope to be my third feature also made the Quarter Finals of the 2016 Slamdance Screenplay Competition.
 Touring with About a Donkey and exploring funding options for Silent Night make up my mission for 2018!